hramos/helpscout/README.markdown

 # Helpscout Developers API gem

-This gem is in alpha.
+This gem is in beta.

 ## Usage